 Last (but not least) reason to thank 2018: I love my new job!

-For now, I’m basically focusing on the Street Art Today blog (you can read my articles here) and on the website of the upcoming museum, for which I’m interviewing truly outstanding artists!
+For now, I’m basically focusing on the Street Art Today blog and on the website of the upcoming museum, for which I’m interviewing truly outstanding artists!

 Although I don’t have (m)any friends yet, the city is treating me well and so I decided that, after many years living all around Europe, I’m here to stay.